DWI Frequently Asked Questions: Minnesota DUI Law

 The Legal Solution

-Without a good DWI defense lawyer you have almost no chance of winning.
-You can’t win unless you try to win.
+Without a good DWI defense lawyer you have no real chance of winning.
+And you can’t win unless you try to win.

 Under Minnesota’s implied consent law, you automatically lose unless you file a court challenge within 60 days.

 If you do, only then will you get a hearing in court.
-There are many, expensive, consequences of having a an implied consent DWI violation on your driver’s license record.
+And there are many, expensive, consequences of having an implied consent violation on your driver’s license record.